 On tourism, Taiwan is the 9th largest tourist source for the Philippines, whereas the Philippines is the 9th largest source of visitors for Taiwan in 2014.

-Taiwan was the Philippines' 7th top destination country for Overseas Filipino Workers (OFWs) in 2013.
-The Filipino workers in Taiwan were the third largest workforce in 2013.
-Currently,there are more than 93,000 Filipino workers and migrants in Taiwan.
-The annual remittance from Filipino workers in Taiwan can be amounted to US$650 million.
+In 2014,there are more than 100,000 Filipino workers and migrants in Taiwan.
+The annual remittance from Filipino workers in Taiwan has amounted to more than US$100 million.

-The air-links between Taipei/Kaohsiung and Manila are daily operated by China Airlines, Eva Air, Philippine Airlinesm, Cebu Pacific Air, and Air Asia, while other city destinations (i.e. Cebu, Laoag, Kalibo) and connections are also available.
+The air-links between Taipei/Kaohsiung and Manila are daily operated by China Airlines, Eva Air, Philippine Airlines, and Cebu Pacific Air.

 The mutual interactions and exchanges on other areas like culture, education, agriculture and aquaculture are vibrant.